superarcswift/SwiftCommunity/README.md

 ## Content

 All content are curated from external sources such as Vimeo, Youtube or WWDC live streams.
-This is insipred heavily by [SwiftTube](http://www.swifttube.co/) and [talk & coffe app]()
+This is insipred heavily from [SwiftTube](http://www.swifttube.co/) and [talk & coffe app]()

 ## App Features
 - Use json as database